chrisjsewell/PyGauss/README.md

 There is currently no pygauss Conda distributable for Windows.
 Please see the documentation for an explanation of how to install on this platform.

 ##Example Assessment

-You should then be able to open an assessment in IPython Notebook starting with the following:
+After installing PyGauss you should be able to open this IPython Notebook from;
+https://github.com/chrisjsewell/PyGauss/blob/master/Example_Assessment.ipynb, and run the following...

-    from IPython.display import display
+    from IPython.display import display, Image
     %matplotlib inline
     import pygauss as pg
     print 'pygauss version: {}'.format(pg.__version__)

-    pygauss version: 0.4.0
+    pygauss version: 0.4.3

-and access the test folder with a number of example Gaussian outputs.
+The test folder has a number of example Gaussian outputs to play around with.

     folder = pg.get_test_folder()